When it comes to sexual health, there are lots of things you can do to minimise the risks of contracting STIs and HIV.

 Rimming another guy or getting rimmed is a very low risk for transmission of HIV.

-However there is a risk associated to other STIs including gonorrhoea and chlamydia.
-There is also a risk of Hepatitis A and B, which can be vaccinated against at your local sexual health service.
+However, there is a risk associated with other STIs including gonorrhoea and chlamydia.
+There is also a risk of hepatitis A and B, which you can be vaccinated against at your local sexual health service.
 Vaccinations are available from our m-test service.

-If you want to be extra safe you can use a dental dam (which come in different flavours) to protect you and your partner, this is just a latex sheet that you can place over your partners arse hole.
+If you want to be extra safe you can use a dental dam (which comes in different flavours) to protect you and your partner.
+This is just a latex sheet that you can place over your partner's ass hole.